-When expressed in yeast, mouse SLC45A2 functions at the plasma membrane as an acid-dependent importer of sugars (sucrose, glucose, or fructose) into the cytosol (Bartölke et al., 2014), suggesting that if SLC45A2 localized to acidic organelles it might facilitate export of a sugar and protons from the lumen to the cytosol.
-Neutralization of acidic early stage melanosomes is a critical process for melanogenesis (Raposo et al., 2001; Bellono et al., 2014), as the key enzyme in melanogenesis, Tyrosinase (TYR), is minimally active at pH < 6 (Ancans et al., 2001; Halaban et al., 2002).
-Consistent with a function in proton export and neutralization of acidic organelles, pigmentation of a zebrafish Slc45a2 mutant was rescued upon inhibition of endolysosomal and melanosomal acidification by treatment with bafilomycin A1 (BafA1) or by knockdown of the atp6v1 subunit of the vacuolar ATPase (vATPase; Dooley et al., 2013), and knockdown of SLC45A2 in a pigmented melanoma cell line was reported to result in increased acidification of early stage melanosomes (Bin et al., 2015).
+When expressed in yeast, mouse SLC45A2 functions at the plasma membrane as an acid-dependent importer of sugars (sucrose, glucose, or fructose) into the cytosol (Bartölke et al, 2014), suggesting that if SLC45A2 localized to acidic organelles it might facilitate export of a sugar and protons from the lumen to the cytosol.
+Neutralization of acidic early stage melanosomes is a critical process for melanogenesis (Bellono et al., 2014; Raposo et al, 2001), as the key enzyme in melanogenesis, Tyrosinase, is minimally active at pH < 6 (Ancans et al, 2001; Halaban et al, 2002).
+Consistent with a function in proton export and neutralization of acidic organelles, pigmentation of a zebrafish Slc45a2 mutant was rescued upon inhibition of endolysosomal and melanosomal acidification by treatment with bafilomycin A1 or by knockdown of the atp6v1 subunit of the vacuolar ATPase (Dooley et al., 2013), and knockdown of SLC45A2 in a pigmented melanosomes (Bin et al., 2015).
 However, despite limited evidence for SLC45A2 on melanosomes (Bin et al., 2015), the localization of SLC45A2 within melanocytes has not yet been firmly established and it is not clear whether the effects of SLC45A2 mutants reflect a direct effect of SLC45A2 function on the lumenal environment of melanosomes or an indirect effect due to impaired function of other organelles during melanosome maturation, as appears to be the case for the endolysosomal transporter MFSD12 (Crawford et al., 2017).
 Moreover, if SLC45A2 indeed functions to neutralize melanosome pH, its function must be coordinated with that of OCA2, a major regulator of melanosomal pH (Bellono et al., 2014).
-While mice lacking expression of either SLC45A2 or OCA2 each have dramatic coat color dilution (Dickie, 1964; Sweet et al., 1998), mice with hypomorphic mutations in both Slc45a2 and Oca2 are more severely hypopigmented than either mutant alone (Lehman et al., 2000), suggesting that the encoded proteins have distinct functions.
+While mice lacking expression of either SLC45A2 or OCA2 each have dramatic coat color dilution (Dickie, 1964; Sweet et al, 1998), mice with hypomorphic mutations in both Slc45a2 and Oca2 are more severely hypopigmented than either mutant alone (Lehman et al, 2000), suggesting that the encoded proteins have distinct functions.

-Differences in skin and hair pigmentation among European, Chinese, South American, and South Asian human populations have been ascribed to a single genetic variant in SLC45A2 associated with the SNP rs16891982 (c.1122G>C).
-This results in a missense mutation p.Leu374Phe (ClinVar ID: 194990) and is correlated with lighter skin, hair, and eyes (Yuasa et al., 2006; Soejima and Koda, 2007; Stokowski et al., 2007; Branicki et al., 2008; Han et al., 2008; Cerqueira et al., 2014; Lopez et al., 2014; Liu et al., 2015; Jonnalagadda et al., 2016; Adhikari et al., 2019).
-The SLC45A2-F374 variant is nearly fixed in light-skinned human populations (Soejima and Koda, 2007).
-Residue 374 lies within the eighth predicted transmembrane domain of SLC45A2 (Newton et al., 2001).
-When introduced into a homologous plant sucrose transporter, the amino acid corresponding to SLC45A2-F374 resulted in a 90% decrease in transporter activity without influencing the affinity for substrate (Reinders and Ward, 2015), and slc45a2 with an introduced F374 mutation was unable to rescue pigmentation in a slc45a2 mutant zebrafish (Tsetskhladze et al., 2012).
+Differences in skin and hair pigmentation among European, Chinese, South American and South Asian human populations have been ascribed to a single genetic variant in SLC45A2 associated with the SNP rs16891982 (c.1122G>C).
+This results in a missense mutation p.Leu374Phe (ClinVar ID: 194990) and is correlated with lighter skin, hair, and eyes (Adhikari et al., 2019; Branicki et al., 2008; Cerqueira et al., 2014; Han et al., 2008; Jonnalagadda et al., 2016; Liu et al., 2015; Lopez et al., 2014; Soejima & Koda, 2007; Stokowski et al., 2007; Yuasa et al., 2006).
+The SLC45A2-F374 variant is nearly fixed in light-skinned human populations (Soejima & Koda, 2007).
+Residue 374 lies within the 8th predicted transmembrane domain of SLC45A2 (Newton et al., 2001).
+When introduced into a homologous plant sucrose transporter, the amino acid corresponding to SLC45A2-F374 resulted in a 90% decrease in transporter activity without influencing the affinity for substrate (Reinders & Ward, 2015), and slc45a2 with an introduced F374 mutation was unable to rescue pigmentation in a slc45a2 mutant zebrafish (Tsetskhladze et al., 2012).
 However, the mechanism underlying the decreased activity of the SLC45A2-F374 variant is not understood.